neuefische/wd-flipped-classroom-curriculum/sessions/css-positioning/css-positioning.md

 ## Learning Objectives

-- Using the different types of positioning
+- using the different types of positioning
-- Knowing the CSS properties to define a position
+- knowing the CSS properties to define a position
-- Understanding the basics of z-index
+- understanding the basics of z-index

 ---